relet/python-remotestorage/README.md

 This is the git remote storage daemon.
 It replies to any GET, PUT, DELETE and OPTION request according to the standard.

 Storage is currently implemented by creating a git repository per module in the current directory.
 External git repositories are on the todo list.
-Any GET, PUT or DELETE operation results in a commit by the daemon.
+Any PUT or DELETE operation results in a commit by the daemon.